LanceParker-007/secure-file-share/README.md

       ```
   - I was not able to test it for MacOS, but I but I will update here once done.
   - If you try this in some office network it can give an error when installing packages, so use a personal internet connection.
-  - Rest all is good, hopefully it'll run.
-If it fail once try again.
+  - Rest all is good, hopefully, it'll run.
+If it fails once try again.
 When I tested it on some machines it took 2 tries to go up and running.
   - Still face any issues and if you would like to talk we can connect.

-> **Will soon add the live link where everything will work!** It is almost done (will add the link here).
+> **I will soon add the live link where everything will work!** It is almost done (will add the link here).
 Here files are encrypted (which you check yourself in the uploads folder) and stored locally but on live AWS s3 is used.\*\*

 ## Usage